odoo/documentation/content/developer/howtos/rdtraining/E_unittest.rst

 **Reference**:
-`Odoo's Test Framework: Learn Best Practices <https://www.youtube.com/watch?v=JEIscps0OOQ>`__ (Odoo Experience 2020) on Youtube.
+`Odoo's Test Framework: Learn Best Practices <https://www.youtube.com/watch?v=JEIscps0OOQ>`__ (Odoo Experience 2020) on YouTube.

 Writing tests is a necessity for multiple reasons.
-Here is a non exhaustive list:
+Here is a non-exhaustive list:

 * Ensure code will not be broken in the future
 * Define the scope of your code